 A disciplinary matter may be settled at any time following the service of the notice of discipline.
 The terms of the settlement shall be agreed to in writing.
-Before executing such settlement, an employee shall be advised of his right to have a PEF representative or an attorney present and, if such representation is requested, shall be afforded a reasonable period of time to obtain representation.
-A settlement entered into by an employee, his PEF representative or his attorney, shall be final and binding on all parties.
-Within five calendar days of any settlement, the Staff Director shall be sent a notice advising him, in writing, of the settlement.
+Before executing such settlement, an employee shall be advised of the right to have a PEF representative or an attorney present and, if such representation is requested, shall be afforded a reasonable period of timeto obtain representation.
+A settlement entered into by an employee, the PEF representative or an attorney, on behalf of the employee, shall be final and binding on all parties.
+Within five calendar days of any settlement, the Staff Director shall be sent a notice advising him or her, in writing, of the settlement.
 Such notice shall be sent by certified mail, return receipt requested.